Zach-Clay/ReactTraining/README.md

-# ReactTraining
+# React Training
-Projects &amp; tutorials to get familiar with React
+Projects &amp; tutorials to get familiar with React.

+I have experience using Vue.js and I am proficient in Angular, however, React is something I have not used very much.
+This repo contains small projects and tutorials so that I can gain familiarity and proficiency in React.